WK-Chen/MAIR_23/README.md

 Wenkai Chen, Stanescu Raluca, Frederieke Blom, Niek Kemp, Dimitra Tsolka

 ## Part 1a
+Run `python part1a/data_process.py` to turn dialog_acts.dat to csv file and create a deduplication version

+Run `python part1a/baseline1.py`, `python part1a/baseline2.py` to see the baseline results for two datasets

+Run `python part1a/classifier1.py [DATA_PATH]` to see the results for classifier1.
+Users can also input sentences to test the classifier.

-Run baseline1.py, baseline2.py, classifier1.py, classifier2.py to see the results for the two baselines and two classifier
+Run `python part1a/classifier2.py [DATA_PATH] [MODEL_PATH]` to see the results for classifier2.
+Users can also input sentences to test the classifier.

 ## Part 1b